Patent Law In India – Everything You Need to Know

 Introduction

-• Modern terminology often refers to the patent law as the right given to an inventor for his invention of any novel, practical, non-obvious procedure, the machine, manufactured goods, or material composition.
+• Modern terminology often refers to the patent law as the right given to an inventor for his invention of any novel, practical, non-obvious procedure, machine, manufactured goods, or material composition.

 • The Latin word “patere,” which means “to lay open” or “to make available for public examination,” is where the word “Patent Law” first appeared.

-Any innovation must pass three requirements to be patentable under Patent Law:
+Any innovation must pass three requirements to be patentable under Patent Law

 • Second, the invention must not be apparent, which means that it must significantly improve on the prior invention; a simple shift in technique will not grant the inventor the right to a patent.